 You must log out of other social media accounts before attempting to create a Duke OneLink (social media login).
 If you need assistance with creating a social media account or logging in to ChooseDuke, you may contact our office at firstname.lastname@example.org or request help from our Applicant Help Desk at email@example.com

 2. Work on your application form

-The system requires you to submit information in three sections in order to complete your application.
+The system requires you to submit information in 3 sections in order to complete your application.
 The first step is to answer all required questions and to submit the application form.

 3. Add your recommender information

-Four (4) letters of recommendation are required: three academic, one ecclesial.
+Four (4) letters of recommendation are required: three academic, one church.

 All applicants will be asked to provide recommenders' contact information as part of the online application.
-After you enter a recommender's information, the system will automatically send an email request to that recommender.
+After you enter your recommender's information, the system will automatically send an email request to your recommender.
 The email will contain instructions guiding your recommender through the process of submitting a recommendation via our secure form.

 4. Pay the fee and submit your application